 “Is it time for science class again?”

-Now dermaplane between your fingers as you adjust for more or less tension based on how your skin feels and the results you’re seeing.
+Now dermaplane between your fingers as you adjust for more or less Compression & Tension based on how the skin feels and the results you’re seeing.

 Rikki Kusy, CEO